 Life insurance helps in several estate planning aspects:

-- Charitable gifts – You can name a favorite charity as a beneficiary to leave them with a donation.
+- Charitable Giving: You can name a registered charity as your beneficiary, leaving a meaningful final gift to a cause you care about.

 In your senior years, take advantage of life insurance to efficiently transfer your wealth and assets per your wishes.